mcguinness/okta-oidc-sample/readme.md

 Sample Single-Page Web App (SPA) for Okta OpenID Connect

-You can find the main javascript code in `/js/app.js` and html in `oidc.html`

 ## Sample Scenarios

+### OpenID Connect with Custom UI

+You can find the main javascript code in `/js/oidc-app.js` and html in `oidc.html`

-This sample app demonstrates the OpenID Connect implicit flow:
+This sample demonstrates the OpenID Connect implicit flow:

 - Sign-In: Authenticates user with [name/password](http://developer.okta.com/docs/api/resources/authn.html#primary-authentication-with-public-application) and exchanges a [sessionToken](http://developer.okta.com/docs/api/resources/authn.html#session-token) for an id_token (JWT) using a hidden iframe
 - Refresh: Attempts to use an existing session to obtain an id_token (JWT) using a hidden iframe